monaha-hundo/websmtp/README.md

 Possible uses: mock SMTP server for testing, home emails for LAN devices such as printers and ip cameras, your own web email provider business.

+## Quick Start
+Setup for `example.com`:
+1. Create a mariadb database named `websmtp` and a login/user with the `websmtp/websmtp` access credentials.
+2. Put your domain SSL certificates in `/websmtp/certificates/`, with the key named `ssl.key` and the cert named `ssl.crt`
+   - Or run `setup_docker_compose.sh` to generate self-signed localhost certs.
+3. `docker run -it -p 443:443 -p 25:25 -v /websmtp/certificates/:/certificates/:ro -e Database__Server=some-database-server yvansolutions/websmtp:latest ./websmtp --migrate-database --enable-admin --username=admin --password=admin --domain=example.com`.
+4. Either visit example.com or localhost and use the default `admin/admin` credentials.

 ## Usage